gnovakowski/Lab-8/README.md

 A program that can run a robot through the maze using the left and front sensor

 In this lab, the purpose was to implement the functionality required to move the robot with the use of the infrared sensors.
 The robots that we utilize have a set of three infrared (IR) emitter and detector pairs on them and are used to bring in analog voltage values for the ADC.
-The code that I wrote in this lab is used to interpret these incoming voltages to determine whether the robot is approaching a wall in front or on one of its sides.
+The code that I wrote in this lab is used to interpret these incoming voltages to determine whether the robot is approaching a wall in front or on one of its sides and turn accordingly.

 - initializePinOuts()
   * This method initialzies the pins on the robot to be utilized.
 This is to be called before the robot movement code.